pdizz/pdizz.github.io/_posts/2017-03-22-behavioral-api-testing-with-behat-01.markdown

 {% endhighlight %}

 Now for the code.
 We can use the __construct() method to set up our http client.
-Then we need methods to support our first two sentences "When I request the home page" and "Then I should get a successful response".
+Then we need methods to support our first two sentences `When I request the home page` and `Then I should get a successful response`.
 Behat uses regex to match the sentence in the feature file with annotations in the FeatureContext docblocks.
 Our FeatureContext.php should look something like this: